Home Health Care

 Home health services may include:

 - Physical therapy

 - Care after a hospital stay for management of acute illnesses

 - Wound management, lymphedema therapy, telehealth, palliative care and management of surgical complications

 - Therapy services needed after orthopedic surgery or treatment for a neurologic disorder

 For more information about Home Health Services, please call 484-526-1100.

 Paying for home care

-Medicare and most other third-party payers cover home health services.
+Medicare and most insurance plans cover home health services.
 Some insurances require that the patient pay deductibles or co-pays.
-Patients without insurance may qualify for services on a sliding scale basis under the VNA's Charity Care Policy.

 Most insurance plans require that the patient be homebound.
 This means leaving the home is difficult and absences from the home are primarily to keep medical appointments.
 Services need to be provided under a plan of treatment established and approved by a physician.